-Janet Rich-Edwards, ScD, MPH, Director of Developmental Epidemiology, Connors Center for Women’s Health and Gender Biology, is Associate Professor of Medicine at Harvard Medical School and Associate Professor of Epidemiology at the Harvard School of Public Health.
+Janet Rich-Edwards, ScD, MPH, is Director of Developmental Epidemiology at the Connors Center for Women’s Health and Gender Biology at Brigham and Women's Hospital (BWH), Associate Professor of Medicine at Harvard Medical School (HMS) and Associate Professor of Epidemiology at Harvard T.H.
+Chan School of Public Health.
 Dr. Rich-Edwards is leading the development of a family cohort/population database of sociodemographic information, medical history and biologic samples based on the 9,000 births at BWH each year, which will serve as an important resource for scientists across BWH and HMS.
 Her research focuses on determinants of women’s reproductive health across the lifecourse, as well as prenatal and childhood factors that affect the risk of developing chronic disease in adulthood.

 Dr. Janet Rich-Edwards also continues to develop a program in epidemiology research related to maternal and child health, an area to which she brings considerable expertise and grant funding.
 She is an investigator in the national Nurses’ Health Studies, where she has examined predictors of adult chronic disease, and is currently leading investigations of the predictors of pregnancy and fertility based on occupation and physical and emotional abuse.
 She investigates factors underlying the race-related mortality gap, and is a founding investigator of Project Viva, a prenatal and early childhood study in the Boston area.
 Dr. Rich-Edwards has been funded for a five-year NIH R01 study on Violence, Genes and Cardiovascular Disease in Women, and a four-year CDC/NIOSH contract to launch a new Nurses’ Health Study cohort, all of which are ongoing.